landonf/TrapRDTSC/README.md

 external instrumentation.

-In addition to use in [malware](https://www.f-secure.com/weblog/archives/00002067.html), rdtsc is employed by Apple's iCloud service client code as a means to hinder reverse engineering and ultimately re-implementations of the key exchange and client identification mechanisms.
+In addition to use in [malware](https://www.f-secure.com/weblog/archives/00002067.html), `rdtsc` is employed by Mac OS X's iCloud/Spotlight/iMessage/apsd/... client implementations as a means to hinder reverse engineering and ultimately re-implementations of the key exchange and client identification mechanisms.

 Implementation Notes
 --------------------